I tried deploying an AI agent to AgentCore using AgentCore CLI

 • CloudWatch log groups

-Additionally, after deployment, if CloudWatch Transaction Search is not yet enabled in the target region, a process to automatically enable it is incorporated (PR #506).
+Additionally, after deployment, if CloudWatch Transaction Search is not yet enabled in the target region, there is a built-in process to automatically enable it (PR #506).
 This allows you to immediately search and analyze agent traces and session details in CloudWatch after deployment.

 After deployment is complete, let's check the status.